predictionmachines/InteractiveDataDisplay/ChartViewer.md

 		titles?: LineTitles;
 	}

-`treatAs` may be one of pre-defined types:
+`treatAs` may be one of pre-defined values:

 	module LineTreatAs {
 		var Function = "function";